msarit/aritdev/_posts/2020-04-07-first-year.md

 comments: true
 ---

-Some days I can hardly believe it: I have been working as a developer for more than a year! 😱 My memories of the challenge of coding bootcamp with a new baby, and demoralizing job-hunt, have not faded in the least.
+Some days I can hardly believe it: I have been working as a developer for more than a year! 😱 My memories of the challenge of coding bootcamp with a new baby, and the demoralizing job-hunt that followed, have not faded in the least.
 I thought it a good exercise (and potentially helpful to others) to pen a review of sorts of my first year as a professional developer.

 **Most mistakes in: Git & GitHub flows**<br />
 I remember being so nervous about making coding mistakes at my first dev job.
 It never occurred to me that most of my faux-pas would be in the realm of version-control.
 I had trouble in the following areas: